ChauhanSRishabh/mysql-learnings/README.md

 ### Creating and Dropping a database
 ```
-# Create Database command
+# Creating a Database
 CREATE DATABASE record_company;

-# Drop Database command:
+# Dropping the Database
-DROP DATABASE record_company;
-# something you'll never use as dropping removes all of the data that is inside the database
+DROP DATABASE record_company; # something you'll never use as dropping removes all of the data that is inside the database
 ```

 ### Working with MySQLWorkbench